 These poor diets can increase the risk of obesity, chronic diseases like cardiovascular disease, type 2 diabetes, fatty liver disease, and even some cancers.
 While you don’t have to avoid these types of foods altogether, it is certainly recommended that you limit their consumption.

-When aiming to keep your body thriving, you should consume a healthy balanced diet.
+When aiming to keep your body thriving, you should consume a healthy, balanced diet.
 This includes all the major micronutrients and food groups, such as protein, fat, and healthy carbohydrates.
-Additionally, you should know how many calories you should be eating so you don’t over or undereat, and supplement appropriately.
+Additionally, you should know how many calories you should be eating so you don’t over- or undereat, and supplement appropriately.

 Stress

 A major lifestyle factor that impacts your health is stress.
-Sadly this factor is a part of life for just about everyone.
+Sadly, this factor is a part of life for just about everyone.
 If you are suffering from considerable stress, the adverse effects on your lifestyle can be crippling.
 Stress can affect your mind and mental well-being, can lead to anxiety, and adversely impact your mood.
-Stress can also affect how you sleep and in turn how you function day-to-day.
-But the effects of stress go beyond your mental well-being as it can also have a strong effect on the body.
+Stress can also affect how you sleep and, in turn, how you function day-to-day.
+But the effects of stress go beyond your mental well-being, as it can also have a strong effect on the body.
 High-stress levels and their consequences can lead to higher cholesterol, blood pressure, or heart disease.

 When it comes to your daily living, are you making the best decisions to prioritize your health?
 It’s important to analyze your choices so you identify the lifestyle factors that impact your health.
 Implement positive choices day to day so you feel and look better while keeping your body young and free from disease.
+Remember, your health is the result of consistent actions over time, not one-off efforts.
+Every small, intentional step you take today can add up to a stronger, more vibrant future, one where you have the energy, confidence, and resilience to live life to its fullest.

 To a Fitter Healthier You,